Information for New Students

-The School recommends the below titles for anyone new to the subject areas of Politics and International Relations, Sociology, Development Studies and East Asian studies as general background reading for anyone who would like to read up on their subject area before starting the programme.
+The School recommends the linked readings/titles for anyone new to the subject areas of Politics and International Relations, Sociology, Development Studies and East Asian studies as general background reading for anyone who would like to read up on their subject area before starting the programme.
 This is NOT compulsory reading and is NOT expected of students, but might give you an insight into the topics before you start your study here should you wish.

 For general background on international relations (including international security):

 John Baylis, Steve Smith & Patricia Owens (eds.)
 The Globalization of World Politics: An Introduction to International Relations.
 Oxford: Oxford University Press 2010.

 Tim Dunne, Milja Kurki & Steve Smith (eds.)
 International Relations Theories.
 Discipline and Diversity.
 Oxford: Oxford University Press, 2010.

 Alan Collins (ed.)
 Contemporary Security Studies.
 Oxford: Oxford University Press, 2010.

-- Gregor McLennan, The Story of Sociology.
+For general background on Sociology: Gregor McLennan, The Story of Sociology.
 London: Bloomsbury, 2011.

-- Colin Leys, The Rise and Fall of Development Theory.
+For general background on development studies: Colin Leys, The Rise and Fall of Development Theory.
 London: James Currey, 1996.

 For background on international political economy: Joseph Stiglitz, Freefall: Free Markets and the Sinking of the Global Economy.
 London: Allen Lane, 2011.